 The multidisciplinary team (MDT)

 If you are having treatment such as chemotherapy and radiotherapy, your case should be reviewed by a pancreatic multidisciplinary team (MDT) at a specialist centre.
-The MDT is the team of health professionals responsible for your treatment and care.
+The MDT is the team of health professionals who are responsible for your treatment and care.
 They will agree on the best treatment and care for you.
-Your doctor or nurse should tell you what the MDT have decided.
+Your doctor or nurse should tell you what the MDT recommend.

-- Oncologist – a doctor who is an expert in treating cancer with treatments such as chemotherapy or radiotherapy.
+- an oncologist – a doctor who is an expert in treating cancer

-- Gastroenterologist – a doctor who treats diseases of the digestive system, including the stomach, intestines, pancreas and liver
+- a gastroenterologist – a specialist in diseases of the digestive system, including the stomach, intestines, pancreas and liver

-- a dietitian – a professional who provides expert advice about diet and nutrition, including managing the symptoms of pancreatic cancer related to diet.
+- a dietitian – a professional who provides advice about diet and nutrition

 - a patient care coordinator – who works with the medical team to coordinate your care.
 They may not be available in all hospitals, or may be called different things.